 Critical to this work has been the development of microscopy that allows seamless imaging of organs and tissues across length scales - centimeters at the whole-joint level down to nanometer-sized molecules - as well as the capacity to sift and analyze huge sets of data.

 Professor Knothe Tate likened using the Zeiss technology in the hipbone to Google Maps' ability to zoom down from an Earth View to Street View.

 "These are terabyte-sized data sets so the Google maps algorithms are helping us take this tremendous amount of information and use it effectively.
 They're the traffic controllers, if you like."

 "Advanced research instrumentation provides a technological platform to answer the hardest, unanswered questions in science, opening up avenues for fundamental discoveries, the implications of which may be currently unfathomable yet which will ultimately pave the way to engineer better human health and quality of life as we age."

 UNSWTV is the official channel of UNSW Australia (the University of New South Wales), a powerhouse of cutting-edge research and teaching in the Asia-Pacific based in Sydney.
 Innovation, technology and creativity are at the heart of what we do.
 UNSW is recognized as the Australian university with the strongest links to industry and claims the largest proportion of alumni in top CEO positions.
 With more than 50,000 students from more than 120 countries, we also have one of the most diverse student populations.

-*News Release by University of New South Wales: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (University of New South Wales).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.